Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: CHALLENGES IN MULTI-MODAL MISINFORMATION DETECTION

 This category refers to the weaknesses of current multi-modal datasets for misinformation detection.
 We briefly discussed some of these weaknesses in the multi-modal data study section.
-An itemized list of such limitations and shortcomings is as follows: \begin{itemize} \item{\textbf{Lack of large and comprehensive datasets}} As illustrated in Fig.~\ref{fig:barchart}, most of the existing datasets are small in size, and sometimes highly imbalanced in terms of fake to real ratio. \item{\textbf{Lack of cross-lingual datastes}} Almost all social media platforms are multi-lingual environments where users share information in multiple languages.
-Although misinformation spreads in multiple languages, a vast majority of the existing detests are mono-lingual i.e., they only provide English content.
-Therefore, there is a serious lack of non-English contents and annotations. \item{\textbf{Limited modalities}} As discussed earlier, most of the existing multi-modal datasets only provide image and text modalities.
-Thus, neglect useful information that are conveyed by other modalities such as video, audio etc. The necessity of providing more modalities comes into light more when we consider popular social media such as YouTube, TikToK and Clubhouse that are mainly video or audio based platforms. \item{ \textbf{Bias in event-specific datasets}} Many of the existing datasets are created for specific events such as COVID-19 crises, thereby do not cover a variety of events and topics and as a result of this they might not be sufficient to train models to detect fake news in other contexts. \item{\textbf{Binary and domain level ground truth}} Most of the existing datasets provide us with binary and domain level ground truth for well-known outlets such as Onion or New York times.
-In addition, they often do not provide any information about reasons of mis-informativeness e.g., cross-modal discordance, false connection, imposter content etc. \item{\textbf{Subjective annotations and inconsistency of labels}} As discussed in the data study section, different datasets use different crowd-source and fact-checking agencies, thereby articles are annotated subjectively with different labels across different datasets.
-Thus, it is very hard to analyze, compare and interpret results on different datasets. \end{itemize}
+An itemized list of such limitations and shortcomings is as follows: \begin{itemize} \item \textbf {Lack of large and comprehensive datasets:} as illustrated in Fig.~\ref{fig:barchart}, most of the existing datasets are small in size and sometimes highly imbalanced in terms of the fake-to-real ratio. \item \textbf { Lack of cross-lingual datasets:} almost all social media platforms are multi-lingual environments where users share information in multiple languages.
+Although misinformation spreads in multiple languages, a vast majority of the existing datasets are mono-lingual, i.e., they only provide English content.
+Therefore, there is a serious lack of non-English content and annotations. \item \textbf {Limited modalities:} as we discussed earlier, most of the existing multi-modal datasets only provide image and text modalities, thus neglecting useful information conveyed by other modalities such as video, audio, etc. The necessity of providing more modalities becomes more apparent when we consider popular social media such as YouTube, TikTok, and Clubhouse, which are mainly video or audio-based platforms. \item \textbf { Bias in event-specific datasets:} many of the existing datasets are created for specific events such as the COVID-19 crisis, thereby not covering a variety of events and topics.
+As a result, they may not sufficiently train models to detect fake news in other contexts. \item \textbf {Binary and domain-level ground truth:} most of the existing datasets provide binary and domain-level ground truth for well-known outlets such as The Onion or The New York Times.
+In addition, they often do not provide any information about the reasons for misinformation, e.g., cross-modal discordance, false connection, imposter content, etc. \item \textbf {Subjective annotations and inconsistency of labels:} as discussed in the data study section, different datasets use different crowd-sourced and fact-checking agencies, thereby articles are annotated subjectively with different labels across different datasets.
+Thus, it is very challenging to analyze, compare, and interpret results. \end{itemize}